 10 Questions to Ask Before Selecting the Best Automation Testing Tool

-Question #1: What is the Budget of your organization for automation tool?
+Question #1: What is the budget of your organization for automation tools?

-This is, in my opinion, the most important thing to consider while selecting the automation tool.
+This is the most important thing to consider while selecting the automation tool.

-Next is the price of automation tool.
-There is not only a license price but also the price of add-ons (if needed), the support fee, the training fee and upgrade fee.
+Next is the price of the automation tool.
+There is not only a license price but also the price of add-ons (if needed), the support fee, the training fee, and the upgrade fee.

 Let’s talk about the license first.

-The Node-locked User license will support test automation tool to use on a single physical computer in your company network.
+Node-Locked User License: The Node-Locked User license will support a test automation tool to use on a single physical computer in your company network.
 You can only run one instance of the tool on the licensed computer at a time.
-This license is usually bound to machine’s hostname.
+This license is usually bound to the machine’s hostname.

-A floating user license can be shared between different machines, but can only be used by one machine at a time.
-It is not bound to machine name or anything, instead, it uses a license manager (installed on a server) to manage the same license across different machines.
+Concurrent Floating User License: A floating user license can be shared between different machines, but can only be used by one machine at a time.
+It is not bound to a machine name or anything, instead, it uses a license manager (installed on a server) to manage the same license across various machines.

-Basically, with the Node-Locked license, you don’t have the liberty to install the tool on one machine, uninstall it and then install it again on any other machine.
-But with Floating user license, you are allowed to do that.
+Basically, with the Node-Locked license, you don’t have the liberty to install the tool on one machine, uninstall it, and then install it again on any other machine.
+However, with the Floating user license, you are allowed to do that.

-The above mentioned two types of licenses are usually bought to “develop” the scripts.
+Run Time License: The above-mentioned two types of licenses are usually bought to “develop” the scripts.
 So these are “development” Licenses.
 To execute the scripts on different machines, you need to have the “execution” or “Runtime” license for each machine.

-Some vendors offer free runtime licenses (Like Coded UI) and some offer with a price (like Test Complete, Ranorex etc.).
-So it all depends on vendor to vendor.
+Some vendors offer free runtime licenses (Like Coded UI) and some offer a price (like Test Complete, Ranorex, etc).
+So it all depends from vendor to vendor.

 Commercial tools are expensive, but they offer great support and are easy to use with lots of training material provided.
 Commercial tools are usually “one tool for all needs”.
-Open source tools are free but are generally harder to learn.
-There is little official support, but you can find solutions by visiting different forums.
-Open source solutions are normally for specific needs.
+Open-source tools are free but are generally harder to learn.
+There is very little official support, but you can find solutions by visiting different forums.
+Open-source solutions are normally used for specific needs.

-For support, training and an upgrade fee, you may need to call the company representative.
-Some companies offer special discounts on bulk purchase of licenses, so sometimes this information is not clearly mentioned on websites.
-You will get the information through call or emails only.
+For support, training, and an upgrade fee, you may need to call the company representative.
+Some companies offer special discounts on bulk purchases of licenses, so sometimes this information is not mentioned on websites.
+You will receive the information through call or email only.

 Question #3: Does the tool support the Operating System/Browser or Device in which your application runs?